The Partners are very much aware of the implications on our clients and staff of the Coronavirus Pandemic whilst the country is on lockdown

 Tenancy Agreement: Prior to a Tenancy commencing you will normally be required to sign a standard Assured Shorthold Tenancy Agreement, which is usually for a period of six or twelve months.
 A Tenancy Agreement will fully explain and detail the terms and conditions on which you are taking the Tenancy plus any other special conditions that relate to that specific property.

-Security Deposit: Before the Tenancy commences you will be required to pay a security deposit.
-This deposit is held by Masons Chartered Surveyors as Stakeholder in the Masons Chartered Surveyors HSBC Louth Branch Client Account on behalf of the Landlord.
-No interest is payable to either party.
+Security Deposit: This deposit is held by Masons Chartered Surveyors as Stakeholder in the Masons Chartered Surveyors HSBC Louth Branch Client Account on behalf of the Landlord.
 The deposit is held against any damages or expenses arising during your tenancy and will not be released until you have vacated the property, all rent has been paid up to date and an end of tenancy inspection has been completed.

 Tenancy Deposit Scheme and The Dispute Service: All deposits taken for Assured Shorthold Tenancies must be protected by a Tenancy Deposit Scheme.
 Masons operate an insurance based scheme as members of ARLA and RICS, through The Dispute Service (TDS) and hold deposits as stakeholder on behalf of landlords and tenants.
 For more information visit the website www.tds.gb.com